Dealing with difficult customers can be a real challenge for people involved in customer facing roles.

 Because most people employed in customer service roles will be people people.
-That after all is the reason that they were employed – because they are nice people who have an empathy for your customers, and can be seen as an open and friendly face of your organization
+That after all is the reason that they were employed – because they are nice people who have empathy for your customers, and can be seen as an open and friendly face of your organization

 The flip side of this is that a majority of them don’t like conflict, and will do anything to avoid it.
 When they encounter a difficult customer, it takes them out of their comfort zone.

-Helping your people help difficult customers can be a key part of your your customer service training courses.
-To help people have the confidence, temperament and understanding of how and why people sometimes act they way they do.
+Helping your people help difficult customers can be a key part of your customer service training courses.
+To help people have the confidence, temperament and understanding of how and why people sometimes act the way they do.
 To help them develop strategies that work in the real world when they encounter a difficult customer.

 Give people the opportunity to explore.

 For some it will be someone who is angry, for others it will be if they are loud, for others it will be if they are persistent, for others it will be their accent, their tone, their use of language, their lack of manners.

 Bear in mind that some people’s difficult customers will just be someone who is highly assertive or very task focused, they don’t want to be your friend, they just want the problem sorted.

 What is going on for the customer that makes them difficult to deal with.